 Projects per year

 My main research focus is on the psycho-social adjustment of children and young people who experience bullying behaviours.
-My work has often uses transactional theories of stress and coping as well as the social ecological model to inform this understanding.
+My work is informed by both transactional theories of stress and coping and the social ecological model.
 I'm also interested in children and young people’s use of, and interactions via, screens (i.e., smartphones, laptops, consoles etc) and how these behaviours may be related to wellbeing.

-I am currently Deputy Course Leader for the BA in Psychology, as well as Level 2 Tutor for the same programme.
-I am also a Centre for Health Policy Fellow in the Centre for Health Policy here at Strathclyde .
+I am currently Deputy Course Leader for the BA in Psychology, and I am also a Centre for Health Policy Fellow in the Centre for Health Policy here at Strathclyde .

 Outside of the University, I’m an Honorary Research Fellow in the Faculty of Education at the University of Western Australia.
 I am also Academic Lead (2017-2022) for the Mental Health Foundation’s evaluation of the ‘See Me’ campaign (which aims to tackle mental health stigma and discrimination in Scotland).